plexiti/the-job-announcement/README.md

 # Feedback and Future Work

 We see this project as a permanent work in progress, we already have several features in the pipeline which we intend to implement and publish.
-In the meantime send us your feedback to [martin@schimak.at](mailto:martin@schimak.at)
+In the meantime send us your feedback to [hello@plexiti.com](mailto:hello@plexiti.com)

 # License